Psalms 48–50: Our Thoughts & Your Praise

 “Let the Word break over your heart and mind again and again as the years go by, and imperceptibly there will come great changes in your attitude and outlook and conduct.
 You will probably be the last to recognize these.”3

-When I first wrote this post, as I was thinking and not sure what to write, I noticed some repeated words.
-I also realized I needed to look at what these Psalms say about God, Himself.
+When I started to work on this post, as I was thinking and not sure what to write, I noticed some repeated words.
+I also realized I needed to look at what these Psalms say about God Himself.
 I printed out the three Psalms from the Legacy Standard Bible site.
-There are other Bible sites; one is Bible Gateway which I use for the NASB 1995 translation.
-I do this for Bible study, but infrequently for my posts here.
-(I did do this for several posts on Romans 8).
+Bible Gateway is the site I use for the NASB 1995 translation.
+I like to mark the text for my own personal Bible study, and at times I’ve given examples here of how I do it, and how helpful I’ve found it to be.

 In Psalm 48 I noticed that God has made Himself known as a stronghold, (48:3) and His right hand is full of righteousness (48:10).
 That is who God is: a fortress and a righteous God.
-The psalm also says, We have thought on your lovingkindness, O God, (48:9), and speaks in verses 12–13 of walking around Zion and considering it that you may recount it to the next generation.
+As I’ve mentioned, the psalm also says, We have thought on your lovingkindness, O God, (48:9), and speaks in verses 12–13 of walking around Zion and considering it that you may recount it to the next generation.
 It closes by saying,

 Our God forever and ever;